This course is dedicated to one of the most popular openings played on all levels – The Ruy Lopez or as many people know it the Spanish game.

 Now let’s take a quick dive into the meat and potatoes of the Ruy Lopez.

-You may be asking what’s the point of the move 3.
+You may be asking what’s the point of move 3.
 Bb5 if there is no “real” threat and Black can continue as they will?

-First of all, we’re developing the bishop to an active square and preparing to castle.
+First of all, we’re developing the bishop into an active square and preparing to castle.
 And even though we cannot win the pawn immediately, that pin will turn out to be unpleasant for black in later stages of the game.

 And finally, white can decide to trade his bishop for a knight on c6 and spoil black’s pawn structure.
 Those double pawns will be favorable in the endgame.